Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 Visualization of the generated AF2 models

-Let’s now visualize the models in PyMOL.
-For this save your predictions to disk or download the precalculated AlphaFold2 model from here.
+In order to visualize the models in PyMOL save your predictions to disk or download the precalculated AlphaFold2 model from here.

 Start PyMOL and load via the File menu all five AF2 models.